KartikeyKakaria/Sociomedia-backend/README.md

 ## Now follow the following instructions to run the server

 # Instructions:
-## to build the app for production, run the following commclient_loop: send disconnect: Connection reset by peer
+## to build the app for production, run the following command
 ```sh
 $ npm run build
 ```